Columbia Global Freedom of Expression Prize Rules

 Article 6 – Nomination of candidates

-Columbia Global Freedom of Expression shall officially invite the submission of nominations, with a deadline on or around December 15, from international and regional legal, academic and non-governmental organizations active in the fields of freedom of expression and information.
+Columbia Global Freedom of Expression shall officially invite the submission of nominations from international and regional legal, academic and non-governmental organizations as well as individuals active in the fields of freedom of expression and information.
 Self-nomination will be allowed.

 Each nomination shall be accompanied by a written recommendation, which shall include: